 Aravali Hill range is ubiquitous in and around Jaipur.
 This hill range stretches from Gujarat to Haryana & NCR.
 It is oldest hills in India; even older than Himalayas.
 The climatic conditions where these hills exist in Rajasthan is tough in the most parts.
 The tempratures soars above 44-45 C with a long spell of summers.
 In winters, the temprature drops to 3-4 C. But it is the monsoon where the dramatic sh

-This is how the forest in Aaravali hills look like during the dry months, specially from February to June before arrival of Monsoon.
+This is how the forest in Aravali hills look like during the dry months, especially from February to June before the arrival of Monsoon.
 For the uninitiated Monsoon is a rainy season which stretches across South East Asia.
-Monsoon is one of the key source of water in India, specially for the agriculture.
+Monsoon is one of the key sources of water in India, especially for agriculture.

-In few days, the entire topography of the forest changes.
+In a few days, the entire topography of the forest changes.

 Does it even look like a forest of Rajasthan?
 A state associated with sand dunes or dry, semi-arid landscape?

 Finally, one more shot that details the Monsoon season.
-The surface of forest gets carpeted by seasonal grass.
-It’ll turn dry by November.
+The surface of the forest gets carpeted by the seasonal grass.
+It’ll turn dry by the end of November.

-Few days ago, I made a post skywatch-Elusive/Monsoon mentioning that rains are still missing but now the entire topography has changed with just a few showers.
+A few days ago, I wrote skywatch-Elusive/Monsoon mentioning that rains are still missing but now the entire topography has changed with just a few showers.